 When a hot tub is uncovered, over 90% of heat is lost from the water surface.
 This evaporation also affects the chemical balance and could create humidity problems indoors.
-HYDRO-POOL Safety Hard Covers are engineered for maximum thermal efficiency and appearance.
+HYDROPOOL Safety Hard Covers are engineered for maximum thermal efficiency and appearance.
 They are hinged in the middle for easier handling, and the zip fastener allows the tapered foam inserts to be changed if damaged.
 The skirt of the safety hard cover overlaps the lip of the hot tub for a finished fit.
-The handles are placed so that even one person can easily carry a large cover.
 The locks, with one part fastened to the deck or skirt, prevent small children or animals from entering the hot tub.
 Do not drag the safety hard cover across the hot tub or decking.
-Fold the cover first, then lift by the handles.
 Standing on the hardcover could cause the tapered foam inserts to crack, which will lead to water absorption.